uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-2.md

 Create a tcp client, proxy server, echo server in Python.
 Understand how sockets work in relation to web requests.
 Use [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html?highlight=process) for forking new processes.

-Answers to the questions should be submitted to *Lab 2* on eClass.
+Answers to the questions should be submitted to *Lab: TCP Proxy* on eClass.

 * [Python socket documentation](https://docs.python.org/3/library/socket.html)
 * [w3 HTTP 1.0 Specification](https://www.w3.org/Protocols/HTTP/1.0/spec.html)